-Hillary Clinton to endorse Joe Biden in virtual town hall Tuesday
+Hillary Clinton endorses Biden as Democrats continue unity push

-The announcement continues a three-week rollout of endorsements for Biden, through video testimonials, that began with Sen. Bernie Sanders (I-Vt.) and continued Monday with the backing of House Speaker Nancy Pelosi (D-Calif.).
+“Electing Joe Biden as President of the United States will allow some of those gains to be institutionalized so that our movement can focus on pushing the debate even further in years to come,” Weaver said in a statement.

-Clinton is the third recent presidential nominee, following former vice president Al Gore and former president Barack Obama, to pledge support for Biden’s campaign.
-Party leaders are putting a high priority on a united front, since many believe a bitter divide between supporters of Clinton and Sanders contributed to their loss to Donald Trump in 2016.
+Some Sanders supporters who remain skeptical of Biden expressed dismay at the new group, but the party overall is rallying around Biden after a Democratic primary that at one point included two dozen candidates.

-The 2020 Democratic primary at one point included two-dozen candidates, and some Democrats feared a protracted and divisive primary campaign.
-Instead, the party has rallied around Biden with notable speed.
+Clinton’s action follows a Biden endorsement Monday by House Speaker Nancy Pelosi (D-Calif.).
+And Clinton is the third recent presidential nominee, following former vice president Al Gore and former president Barack Obama, to pledge support for Biden’s campaign.

 Like other party leaders, Clinton withheld her endorsement when the presidential primary was competitive, though she broke from her peers by openly criticizing Sanders and declining to say that she would support him if he became the nominee.